AlanConstantino/pi-cloud-server/README.md

     - ```npm run server```

 ## Todo
+- 🔜 Refactor code
+- 🔜 Add error handling, i.e. when the server sends an error/message, display an alert on the client's side
+- 🔜 Make the process of making a new username and password easier for the user
+- 🔜 Move the user object into an excel document to act as a psuedo database so it isn't stored in the source code
+- 🤷 Use Google Sheets as a pseudo database to store usernames and passwords
+  - Seems a bit overkill to use a fully fledged database like MySQL/MongoDB
-- [ ] Figure out how to upload directories
+- ❌ Figure out how to upload directories
-  - Don't think it's possible as of right now with Dropzone.
+  - ❗ Don't think it's possible as of right now with Dropzone.
 The Dropzone docs don't mention anything about uploading a directory.
 Will have to probably edit their source code to make this possible.
-- [x] Figure out how to create a new directory by pressing a button
-- [ ] Figure out how to move files from one directory to another (drag and drop maybe)
+- ✅ Figure out how to move files from one directory to another (drag and drop maybe)
+  - ❗ Basic functionality is done but it's still a little janky, play around with this to uncover bugs
+- ✅ Figure out how to create a new directory by pressing a button
-- [x] Instead of showing 403 error page, redirect to /
+- ✅ Instead of showing 403 error page, redirect to /
-- [ ] Make the process of making a new username and password easier for the user
-- [ ] Move the user object into an excel document to act as a psuedo database so it isn't stored in the source code
-- [x] When clicking on the upload button in '/home', instead of redirecting to '/upload', bring up a modal that has dropzone within it and upload files that way.
+- ✅ When clicking on the upload button in '/home', instead of redirecting to '/upload', bring up a modal that has dropzone within it and upload files that way.
 (Implemented a similar idea, modal wasn't working)